grafana/agent/docs/operator/helm-getting-started.md

         name: primary-credentials-logs
         key: password

   # Supply an empty namespace selector to look in all namespaces.
+Remove
+  # this to only look in the same namespace as the LogsInstance CR
   podLogsNamespaceSelector: {}
   podLogsSelector:
     matchLabels: